Income Tax rules necessitate few taxpayers to get their accounts audited under Section 44AB.

 For instance, A company is required to get its accounts audited compulsorily under the Companies Act 2013.
 So, it will furnish Form 3CA.

-A proprietorship entity or partnership firm, having a turnover of more than 1 crore and not opting for presumptive income scheme, is not required to get its accounts audited under any other law except income tax.
+A proprietorship entity or partnership firm with a turnover of more than 1 crore and not opting for the presumptive income scheme is not required to get its accounts audited under any other law except income tax.
 So, it will furnish Form 3CB.

-Along with either of the forms mentioned above, the tax auditor shall also furnish Form 3CD which forms part of the audit report and contains the prescribed particulars.
+Along with either of the forms mentioned above, the tax auditor shall also furnish Form 3CD which forms part of the audit report and contains the prescribe particulars.

 Point 1